vlang/v/README.md

 ## Stability guarantee and future changes

-Despite being at an early development stage, the V language is relatively stable and has backward compatibility guarantee, meaning that the code you write today is guaranteed to work a month, a year, or five years from now.
+Despite being at an early development stage, the V language is relatively stable and has backwards compatibility guarantee, meaning that the code you write today is guaranteed to work a month, a year, or five years from now.

 There still may be minor syntax changes before the 1.0 release, but they will be handled automatically via `vfmt`, as has been done in the past.

 The V core APIs (primarily the `os` module) will still have minor changes until they are stabilized in V 1.0.
-Of course, the APIs will grow after that, but without breaking existing code.
+Of course the APIs will grow after that, but without breaking existing code.

 Unlike many other languages, V is not going to be always changing, with new features